 The Nanovic Institute supports research on a broad range of issues relating to the social, cultural, political, economic, and religious dynamics of Europe.
 It is particularly interested in research that has implications for contemporary debates about European unification and division.
 Major topics include religion and secularization, the movement of peoples, social and political geographies, and patterns of European integration.
 The concept of unification is not restricted to any particular period.
 The Institute is especially interested in promoting interdisciplinary projects as well as those that transcend the focus on any one country, state, or people to stimulate new ways of thinking about Europe as a whole.

 Over time, the Institute has identified several major topics that draw upon the scholarly strengths and teaching interests of its faculty fellows.
 These topics include the impact of religion and secularization on culture, the movement of peoples across national boundaries, changing social and political geographies, and diverse and cross-cutting patterns of European integration.
 By design, the Institute does not seek to restrict the concept of "unification" to a specific period.
 Also it prefers to let the Europeans themselves decide what constitutes "Europe."
-Its primary intent is to promote interdisciplinary projects that transcend the study of any one country, state, or people and stimulate new ways of thinking about Europe as a whole.
+In line with its Shannon Prize, the Institute's primary research intent is to promote interdisciplinary projects that transcend the study of any one country, state, or people and stimulate new ways of thinking about Europe as a whole.

 - major grants for sponsored research symposia

 - ongoing forms of support for research clusters

 - and an annual book reception to celebrate its Fellows' work.